 If Lyotard simplified the postmodern as “incredulity towards metanarratives”, Warhol electrified the concept in a visual language both punishing and laudatory, using the syntax of capitalist exploitation to steep viewers in their own empathetic shortcomings.
 His interventions evoke a casual timbre of violence, the imprint of a necessarily hollow obsession.
 This is a hot, mean vacancy, the sort that troubles and entrances in equal measure.
 60 years later, its dynamism is just as immediate, and its story is just as hypnotic.

-Andy Warhol is at Tate Modern until September 6, 2020.
+Andy Warhol at Tate Modern has been extended to run until November 15, 2020.
 Details of the show here.